 Shared goals and competition build community and make reading fun

 While gamification features inspire students to achieve personal goals, many school and public libraries also use community goals to encourage healthy competition and collaboration among students and patrons.
 Creating lofty shared goals, such as reading 1 million minutes a year, urges readers to pitch in and read every day.

 Encouraging friendly competition can also help.
 Danielle Masterson, a youth services librarian at Wilmington Memorial Library in Massachusetts, found that building competition into her library's reading challenge made a huge difference in engagement.
 For their reading challenge, Wilmington Memorial Library pitted their patrons against another nearby town, which they already competed against in an annual Thanksgiving Day football game.
 "It was amazing to watch the kids get so into it," Masterson says.
 "We created an interactive bulletin board, and kids would run in to see if we were winning.
 One kid saw that we were losing and yelled, 'Oh come on!'
 Then, he added: 'We gotta get home to read!'"

-The Pew study may show that reading for fun is on the decline—but the Beanstack team knows that students can buck that trend by participating in local reading challenges.
+The Pew study may show that reading for fun is on the decline—but the Beanstack team knows that students can buck that trend by participating in local library or community reading challenges.
 In the last year alone, more than 430,000 students between the ages of 9 and 13 logged their reading (for fun!) on the Beanstack app.
 Those same readers created 1.7 million reading streaks—proving that they are making reading a habit.

 Discover how your school can use Beanstack to build a reading culture and improve overall communication skills, especially reading skills.
 You can also learn more about what makes a reading challenge work by downloading our 2021 Summer Reading Report.